netliferesearch/snomed-search/snowstorm-install.md

 ### Optional install

-We installed http://tomcat.apache.org/native-doc/ as Snowstorm was suggesting it on startup, but it's not necessary.
-Suggest to get everything running first.
+We installed http://tomcat.apache.org/native-doc/ as well, as Snowstorm was suggesting it on startup, but it's not necessary.
+Suggest to get everything running first and consult someone who knows their Java about whether this is a good idea or not...

 ## Configuration

 /etc/elasticsearch/elasticsearch.yml:

 ```
-# A lower number is probably fine, but we don't know how low it can be
+# Elasticsearch will complain about this setting being too low.
+Not sure if it's necessary to change it,
+# but you can set it to 100000 to get rid of the warnings.
-search.max_open_scroll_context: 100000
+# search.max_open_scroll_context: 100000
 ```

 /etc/elasticsearch/jvm.options:

 ```
+# Memory limits for Elasticsearch, very important to set these so it has enough memory.
 -Xms4g
 -Xmx4g
 ```

+This is the nginx config for the domain where Snowstorm is accessible.

+Very much up to your requirements, but this is what it does:

+- Caches requests (currently disabled)
+- Requires a password for all write requests (POST, PATCH/PUT etc)
+- Enable CORS
+- Use certbot and Let's encrypt for SSL in Nginx

 /etc/nginx/sites-available/snowstorm.rundberg.no